 Each course of study is designated in the groups by the name of the department and a letter, referring to which under "Courses of Study by Departments" a full description of the course will be found.
-Where two letters are attached to one department, the letter in parentheses indicates a course to be taken by female students.
+Thus "Political Science F," will be found on page 52, etc. Where two letters are attached to one department, the letter in parenthesis indicates a course to be taken by female students.
 Otherwise the courses are the same for students of both sexes.